 Company Ownership/Legal Entity

-Masjid Al-Momineen's proper and legal name is Masjid Al-Momineen of Stone Mountain, Inc. It was legally incorporated in the state of Georgia in the year 1992 and continues to maintain its incorporated status in the state of Georgia.
+Masjid Al-Momineen's proper and legal name is Masjid Al-Momineen of Stone Mountain, Inc. It was legally incorporated in the state of Georgia and continues to maintain its incorporated status in the state of Georgia.

-Masjid Al-Momineen sits on a 6.1 acre area at 837 North Indian Creek Drive, Clarkston, Georgia 30021.
+Masjid Al-Momineen sits on approximately 6.5 acre area at 837 North Indian Creek Drive, Clarkston, Georgia 30021.
 It is surrounded on 3 sides by North Indian Creek Drive, Jamison Place, and Market Street.
 It comprises 3 buildings.
-The new Masjid building will replace the 116 year structure on the far right of the property from the Indian Creek Drive perspective.

 Hours of Operation